LamaShawahny/simple_airsim/Interface&Tests/README.md

 notice	that	the	most	right	column	is	the	one	we	want	to	predict.

-The data sample here have just 3 states : safe ,normal and emergency.
+# The data sample here have just 3 states : safe ,normal and emergency.
-In our Algorithm 5  states are represented :
+# In our Algorithm 5  states are represented :

+# The Data

  ###  Rotate C.C.W :slightly rotates counterclockwise(to align with the right wall).

  ### Emergency : Drone brakes to avoid crashing